ballerina-platform/ballerina-spec/configurable/spec.md

 Notes:
 *   Nil value cannot be provided with this design
 *   The rules for resolving a configurable variable from a command-line argument key and from a TOML key are the same.
+*   A value supplied via a command-line arg gets the priority over a value supplied via TOML for a given `configurable` variable.